Samarth144/Samarth144/README.md

 # Hi, I'm Samarth 👋

-### *Curious enough to build it.
-Persistent enough to finish it.*

 </div>

 ---

 ## 👨‍💻 About Me

-I enjoy building software that solves real-world problems.
+I enjoy building projects that challenge me and teach me something new.

-My interests lie at the intersection of **Artificial Intelligence, backend engineering, and intelligent automation**—from multi-agent systems and Retrieval-Augmented Generation (RAG) to scalable full-stack applications.

-I believe the best way to learn is by building, experimenting, and continuously improving.
-Every repository here represents something I wanted to understand, challenge myself with, or bring to life.

-When I'm not building projects, you'll usually find me solving algorithmic problems, exploring system design, or learning about emerging technologies.
+I am exploring AI, backend development and full-stack applications—trying to turn ideas into working software rather than leaving them as concepts.

+Every repository here represents a problem I wanted to solve, a technology I wanted to learn or an experiment that helped me grow as a developer.

 ---